 I/O (Industrial / Organizational) Psychology Frequently Asked Questions (FAQs)

-General I/O questions:
+Common I/O questions:

 Q: What is Industrial-Organizational (I/O) Psychology?